 Gout is a painful form of arthritis caused by too much uric acid in the body (hyperuricemia) leading to uric acid crystals building up in the joints.
 It commonly affects one joint at a time, often the big toe joint.

-Gout affects about 1 to 2 percent of the population worldwide.
+Gout affects about of the population worldwide.
 Men are up to six times more likely to have gout than women.

 If gout is treated with medication and lifestyle changes, most people can keep gout from advancing.
 Medication and lifestyle changes can also reduce pain and prevent attacks.